martinmaillard/wtforms-morefields/README.md

         myselect = SelectObjectField('Options', choices=a_list_of_objects,
                                      idprop='id', labelprop='name')

-## TODO
+## Notes

-I'm still not sure how to manage the labels of the fields.
+In `FieldDict`, the `dict` keys are used as labels for the generated fields.
+It suits my use case, but I'm not sure this is the best way to do it.